TomPlum/react-git-log/README.md

 - Add empty state
 - Make App.tsx redundant and create monorepo of lib + demo site
 - ESLint / Prettier
+- Expose component override props for things like CommitNode, CommitMessage etc.
+- Improve node tooltip contents, embolden labels
+- Make table more responsive, remove 500px message max-width
+- Fix graph curves.
+Should maybe have an arc that fits perfectly at minimum width/height, and then when larger, just draws straight lines to the sides
+- Straight line prop to turn curves into right angles?